tmcde01/HomeworkAssignment/README.md

 ## This repo contains the work product for the Snowflake SQL/ETL Homework Assigment
 ****Note:****

 A short video link demonstrating the assignment work product and covering the topics in this README.md file is provided below.
-It is recommended to view the video first, then refer to details below as needed:

-Link:

 ### Homework Assignment Questions
 - How do you prevent duplicate loading if the same file arrives twice?

-  The first step of our copy into process checks files in the stage against existing filenames in the target_gold layer.
-Ingest only happens if the file is not found.
+  Please see CopyIntoProcedure.sql file for a complete review of the file ingest process.
+For this specific question the following query is used.
+It compares files in the gold layer to files in the stage:

+  files_array := (select array_agg(d.relative_path) within group (order by d.relative_path)
+                    from directory(@raw_bronze.daily_files) d
+                    left join identifier(:file_target_table) t
+                        on d.relative_path = t.file_name
+                    where t.file_name is null);
+    query_id := last_query_id();
+    procedure_step_result := (select array_agg(object_construct(*)) from table(result_scan(:query_id)));

+    if (array_size(files_array) = 0) then
+        files_array_string := array_to_string(:files_array, ', ');
+        raise no_daily_files;
+    else null;
+    end if;

 - How do you handle schema evolution if the file adds new columns?

-  Tables are created with schema evolution allowing for this.
+  Create tables with schema evolution enabled.
 Still, two approaches are suggested:  stop the process, trigger an alert, and alter the table manually for extra control and awareness; or script in the addition of the new column.
 (It is possible to make all the necessary DDL/DML adjustments downstream with dynamic scripting).
 Either way, for the new columns there will be null values for the old files, and new values for the files.
-In the approach here I include a check in the copy into procedure to ensure the new file conforms to the expected file schema.
-If not, an exception is triggered.
-I prefer control in order to prevent unanticipated downstream effects -- auto-adding columns in production could be risky.
+In the CopyIntoProcedure.sql file there is a check to ensure incoming files match the expected schema.

 - What would you do if COPY INTO partially loads a file and then fails?

   This depends on what my team and organization desires:  there could be a preference to skip the bad records and provide all available data, or to stop the process to investigate further.
-Again, my preference is further investigation to ensure data quality and integrity via analysis and testing.
-Here I included an exception in my copy into procedure that compares rows encountered to rows loaded, and if there is not a 1:1 match I trigger the exception.
-Normally I would then save the data in the landing table to a failover table and reset the process for the next day.
-Then I would analyze the data in the failover table.
+This scenario is also included in the CopyIntoProcedure.sql.
+Also please see the Successful Run with Skipped Files LOAN MONTHLY.txt log file.

 - What warehouse sizing / file sizing guidance would you give for performance?

   This is a huge topic, so I did some research.
 Here is what I came up with: